Even A First DUI Offense Can Lead To Harsh Penalties

 Under §45.119 of the Ohio Revised Code, anyone who is found guilty of operating a vehicle while under the influence of alcohol, a drug of abuse or a combination thereof is guilty of committing a misdemeanor of the first degree.
 The penalties for a first-time drunk driving conviction in Ohio with a standard level of alcohol or controlled substance include:

 - A mandatory jail term of 72 hours

 - A fine ranging from $375 to $1,075

-- A Class 5 license suspension of the driver’s license, commercial driver’s license, permit or nonresident operating privilege (six months to three years)
+- A suspension of a person’s drivers’ license suspension, commercial driver’s license, permit or nonresident operating privilege

 Understanding The Penalties For A High BAC